aux-rt/LBP_2025_robot_control/README.md

 ### 4. Calibrate the Motors (One-Time Setup)

 To allow motors to return to the same position after being unplugged, perform a **calibration**:
+Don't forget to set the COM-Port in line 35.

 1. Run: